ikvk/ecs_pattern/README.rst

 Difficulties
 ========================================================================================================================
-* It can take a lot of practice to learn how to cook ECS properly:
+* It can take a lot of practice to learn how to cook ECS properly
 * Data is available from anywhere - hard to find errors

 Newbie mistakes